aistabci/abci-docs/en/docs/storage.md

 ###  [Advanced Option] Data on MDT(DoM) {#advanced-option-dom}

 The Data on MDT (DoM) function is available in the global scratch area.
-By enabling the DoM function, performance improvement can be expected for small files (under 64 KiB in ABCI).
+By enabling the DoM function, performance improvement can be expected for small-file access.
 Note that the DoM and Stripe features are disabled by default.

 !!!
 Tips